Frequently Asked Questions

 You only offer sleep help up to the age of 6.
 Why don’t you offer sleep help for older children or adults?

-• Many healthy sleep struggles are found across all age categories, but as we age, current sleep habits become more and more ingrained.
-Life experiences and more factors start to come into play of why a child may not sleep well as they get older.
+Sleep struggles are found across all age categories, but as we age, sleep habits become more and more ingrained.
+Life experiences and more factors start to come into play as we age.
 Psychological, social, behavioural, and lifestyle aspects start to hold more weight in one’s life, and these factors can affect an ability to sleep.
 Many of these factors are best addressed by a psychologist, counsellor, nutritionist, medical physician, and/or a combination of, and are beyond what my expertise can cover alone.